 We talked about living on remote moorland farms in cottages that get a battering from the elements and certainty of being snowed in when the white stuff falls.
 Another thing we had in common.
 His question ‘are you going to be ok getting home?’ suddenly hit me… I had set off while it was snowing and didn’t think anything of it at the time.
 You see, living on the moors at the top of a winding, wizened lane, in the middle of nowhere; you are always at the mercy of the British weather – you start to utter the Scout motto ‘always be prepared’… though I wasn’t prepared that night.

 The thing of it is, I had become a hermit.
-I had experienced redundancy four years ago and come March this year I am facing it again.
-With the break-up of my seventeen year relationship and having to move myself, cats and a wolf thrown into the mix I had slowly withdrawn from societies social circles and found a fondness for real ale.
+I had experienced redundancy four years ago, an uncertain future, combined with the break-up of my seventeen year relationship and having to move myself, cats and a wolf thrown into the mix I had slowly withdrawn from societies social circles and found a fondness for real ale.
 Sitting by my fire with the wind howling outside, cat(s) on knee, Siberian dog shaped draught excluder and reading the odd book from my eclectic collection, this was the life I had envisioned.
 Granted, not the added weight gain from the scrummy ale, but certainly the idyllic rural life.